Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Three-dimensional adaptive cross approximation

-In this version of the algorithm, the matrix $\mathbf{H}$ is not constructed, but its matrix-vector product is approximated by the black-box FMM ~\cite{fong09a}.
+In this version of the algorithm, the matrix $\mathbf{H}$ is not constructed.
+Instead, its matrix-vector product is approximated by a black-box FMM~\cite{fong09a}.
 As usual in FMM, a uniform cluster tree based on the usual geometric subdivision is applied.
 Hence, as above, a block cluster tree is established and with this somehow an $\mathcal{H}$-matrix.
-The kernel expansion in the admissible blocks is performed with a Chebychev interpolation denoted with $S_p$
+The kernel expansion in the admissible blocks is performed with a Chebychev interpolation denoted with $S_p$ of polynomial order $p$, \ie

-The polynomial order is $p$ and $\x_n, \y_m$ are the respective Chebychev nodes.
-Further, a multi-level schema is selected for the matrix-vector product.
-It must be remarked that in this formulation only the M2L-operator, which is essentially the middle term in \eqref{eq:cheb}, is frequency dependent because the clustering is only based on a geometrical argument similar to \eqref{eq:admissible} and the interpolation is performed with the same order $p$ for all frequencies. \end{itemize} The vector $\mathbf{f}$, called fiber in the following, collects selected elements of $\mathbf{H}$ for the set of frequencies determined by the gCQ.
-The latter would amount in $N_Q$ entries and the same amount of faces.
-The 3D-ACA on the one hand approximates, as mentioned above, the faces with low rank matrices or with FMM and, more importantly, the number of necessary frequencies is determined adaptively.
-Hence, a sum of outer products $\mathcal{C}^\ell$ as given in \eqref{eq:outerProd} is established.
-The summation is stopped if $\mathcal{C}^\ell$ is comparable to $\mathcal{C}$ up to a prescribed precision $\varepsilon$.
-This is measured with a Frobenius norm.
-The basic concept of this approach is sketched in \autoref{algo:3d_aca}.
+where $\x_n, \y_m$ are the Chebychev nodes.
+A multi-level schema is used for calculating the matrix-vector products.
+In this formulation, only the M2L-operator, which is essentially the middle term in \eqref{eq:cheb}, is frequency dependent because the clustering is only based on a geometrical argument similar to \eqref{eq:admissible}, and the interpolation is performed with the same order $p$ for all frequencies.
+Below, this version will be called ''FMM-based 3D-ACA''.
+When no confusion can arise, it will be called in short ''3D-FMM'', although strictly speaking the compression along the frequency dimension remains ACA. \end{itemize} The vector $\mathbf{f}$, called fiber in the following, collects selected elements of $\mathbf{H}$ for the set of frequencies determined by the gCQ.
+The latter would amount to $N_Q$ entries and $N_Q$ faces.
+On the one hand, the 3D-ACA approximates the faces by low-rank matrices (ACA-based 3D-ACA) or by the FMM (FMM-based 3D-ACA).
+More importantly, the number of necessary frequencies is determined adaptively.
+Hence, a sum $\mathcal{C}^{(\ell)}$ of an increasing number $\ell$ of outer-product terms as in \eqref{eq:outerProd} is constructed.
+The sum is truncated when $\mathcal{C}^{(\ell)}$ approximates $\mathcal{C}$ up to a prescribed precision $\varepsilon$, as measured with a Frobenius norm.
+Assuming some monotonicity, the norm can be computed recursively~\cite{seibel22a}, \ie